Skip to content

-How can I turn off Safemode for the NameNode service on my Amazon EMR cluster?
+How do I turn off Safemode for the NameNode service on my Amazon EMR cluster?

 0

 The NameNode service goes into Safemode when I try to run an Apache Hadoop or Apache Spark job on an Amazon EMR cluster.
-I tried turning Safemode off, but it comes back on immediately.
-I want to get the NameNode out of Safemode.
+I turned off Safemode, but it immediately comes back on.

 Short description

-When running an Apache Hadoop or Apache Spark job on an Amazon EMR cluster, you might receive one of the following error messages:
+When you run an Apache Hadoop or Apache Spark job on an Amazon EMR cluster, you might receive one of the following error messages:

-Safemode for the NameNode is a read-only mode for the Hadoop Distributed File System (HDFS) cluster.
-In Safemode, you can't make any modifications to the file system or blocks.
 After the DataNodes report that most file system blocks are available, the NameNode automatically leaves Safemode.
-However, the NameNode might enter Safemode for the following reasons:
+However, the NameNode might enter Safemode again for the following reasons:

 • The NameNode can't load the FsImage and EditLog into memory.